White Noise vs Green Noise for Sleep and Focus

 -

 Green noise also masks disruptive noises while providing a more soothing alternative to white noise.
-Although research is ongoing, green noise shows potential for improving sleep quality, reducing stress and anxiety, and enhancing focus.
+Although research is ongoing, green noise shows potential for improving sleep quality, reducing stress and anxiety, and enhancing concentration.

 -